rvp47/School_District_Analysis/README.md

 Cleaned up data
 ![school_summary](https://user-images.githubusercontent.com/90656004/140653399-6d9cfeee-b2b4-4cde-8fb7-69c887922b28.png)

-### Replacing ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools
+### Replacing ninth graders’ math and reading scores affects Thomas High School’s performance relative to the other schools
 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Replacing the scores did not affect Thomas High School’s performance relative to the other schools in the district.